HimanshuMishra123/aws-devops-zero-to-hero/day-15/code-deploy.md

    - **Deployment Type**: Choose between "In-place" (updates the same instances) or "Blue/Green" (deploys to a new set of instances).
    - **Environment Configuration**: Define the instances to which CodeDeploy will deploy the application.
 This can be done using tags, Auto Scaling groups, or manually selected instances.(example: if EC2 instance the in tags>> key: specific key(ex-project), Value: <name-of-your-app/project>).
 If the same tag is on 10 EC2 instance then it can deploy app to group of 10 EC2 instance.
    - **Deployment Settings**:`(you can ignore this step for now, only needed in org. setup)` >> Configure additional settings like deployment configurations (e.g., OneAtATime, HalfAtATime), rollback behavior, and monitoring options.
-   - **Load Balancer**: Disable/deselect it. as we don't need load balancer for deployment
+   - **Load Balancer**: Disable/deselect it. as we don't need load balancer for deployment now.

      >> click on `create deployment group`